Mesi21/Magic-Numbers/README.md

 ## Show your support:

-Give a :star: if you liked the app
+Give a :star: if you like the app